Matt Cardle discography

 Cardle returned to Sony in 2017 and released his fourth album, Time to Be Alive, with them on 27 April 2018.

 Cardle announced the release of "Purple Crayon" on 12 January 2021, ahead of the release of his fifth studio album.
 The song was released digitally on 15 January 2021.
 Cardle says, "Purple Crayon is song about my struggles with addiction to Valium and the escape I found through using it.
 The song's emotions are intertwined with imagery from my favourite children's book Harold and the Purple Crayon."
-O 26 March 2021, Cardle released the second single from his upcoming album, "We're the Butterflies".
+O 26 March 2021, Cardle released the second single from his EP, Purple Crayon.